Coronavirus: Germany mulls new measures amid omicron spike | DW | 07.01.2022

 Ahead of the conference, German Health Minister Karl Lauterbach called for stricter measures.

-"You often sit for hours without a mask," Lauterbach told the German broadcaster RTL.
+Lauterbach said the restaurant business is "a problem area," explaining in an interview with broadcaster RTL that "you often sit for hours without a mask."
 He said better protection was needed against potential infection in such situations, and did not rule out additional contact restrictions.

 According to a draft proposal seen by DW, an expert panel recommended several new measures to curb the spread of the omicron variant.